Mission and Discipleship Council

 Who delivers this focus?

-The work of the council is serviced by staff teams comprising of team leaders, development workers and administrators.
-These teams are called Congregational Learning, Church Without Walls and Resourcing Worship.
+The work of the Council is serviced by staff teams comprising of team leaders, development workers and development assistants.
+The work comprises three areas; Congregational Learning, Church Without Walls and Resourcing Worship.

 Congregational Learning encourages continuing Christian development and aim to support the maturity, growth and equipping of disciples.
 Through learning in congregations, signposting of resources, online facilities, regional and national gatherings we will nurture an ethos of faith seeking understanding that empowers all in the Church to grow in Christ as we worship, learn and serve together.